William of Worcester's Chronicle of England

 On 25 or 26th January 1431 Bishop Richard Fleming (age 44) died.
 He was buried at Lincoln Cathedral [Map] where he has a Chantrey Chapel with an effigy above and cadaver beneath.

 Bishop Richard Fleming: Around 1387 he was born to Robert Fleming of Woodhall.
 On 20th November 1419 Bishop Richard Fleming was nominated by papal provision to be Bishop of Lincoln.
-On 28th April 1420 Bishop Richard Fleming was consecrated Bishop of Lincoln by by Martin V in Florence.
+On 28th April 1420 Bishop Richard Fleming was consecrated Bishop of Lincoln by Martin V in Florence.

 On 26th January 1568 Catherine Grey Countess Hertford (age 27) died at Cockfield Hall, Suffolk; see Ellis' Letters.
 She was under house arrest at the time, in the custody of Owen Hopton (age 49), who was at her deathbed.
 On 21st February 1567 she was buried at the Cockfield Chapel in St Peter's Church, Yoxford [Map] - see Gentleman's Magazine 1823.
-Her remains was later moved to Salisbury Cathedral [Map].
+Her remains were later moved to Salisbury Cathedral [Map].

 On 26th January 1664 Eleanor Needham Baroness Byron (age 37) died.